bitwarden/sm-kubernetes/README.md

 1. Create a secret to house the Secrets Manager authentication token in the namespace where you will be creating your BitwardenSecret object: `kubectl create secret generic bw-auth-token -n some-namespace --from-literal=token="<Auth-Token-Here>"`

-1. Create an instances of BitwardenSecret.
+1. Create an instance of BitwardenSecret.
 An example can be found in [config/samples/k8s_v1_bitwardensecret.yaml](config/samples/k8s_v1_bitwardensecret.yaml):  `kubectl apply -n some-namespace -f config/samples/k8s_v1_bitwardensecret.yaml`

 ### Undeploy controller